Valley Gardens and Windsor Great Park Short Walk

 Virginia Water is an artificial lake with a forested shoreline.
 It's long an narrow in an east-west orientation.
 To the north is Valley Gardens.
 To the east is the suggested car park.
 There is a path all the way around it.
 It starts at the car park, heads to the Totem Pole, goes through Valley Gardens, crosses a bridge, and returns along the southern shore.

 Valley Gardens are to the west of the Totem Pole, but to the north, paths lead through the forest to Obelisk Pond and the Cumberland Obelisk.
-Just beyond it is Savill Gardens, a small botanical garden.
-Entrance is not free, but includes parking which is otherwise very expensive.
+Just beyond it is The Savill Garden, a small botanical garden.
+Entrance is £17.50 (£14.50 online, but includes parking which is otherwise very expensive.

 There is another park car park here, and a cafe in it's landmark building (you don't have to pay to enter)